Chai Lu

 Chai Lu (柴璐 (Chái Lù); born 26 March 1977) is a Chinese host for China Central Television.

 Biography

-Chai Lu was born in Xi'an, Shaanxi, in March 1977, she elementary studied at Xi'an No.2 School.
+Chai Lu was born in Xi'an, Shaanxi, in March 1977.
+She completed her primary education at Xi'an No.2 School.

-She entered Communication University of China in 1995, majoring in broadcast, where he graduated in 1999, she received her MPA degree from Tsinghua University in 2005, majoring in public management.
+She entered Communication University of China in 1995, majoring in broadcast, where she graduated in 1999.
+She received her MPA degree from Tsinghua University in 2005, majoring in public management.

-Chai Lu joined the China Central Television in 1998, he hosted Across the Strait between 1999 and 2007, she hosted Midnight News, Live News, World Express, News 30 Minutes.
+Chai Lu joined China Central Television in 1998.
+She hosted Across the Strait between 1999 and 2007, and also hosted Midnight News, Live News, World Express, and News 30 Minutes.